History of Music Year Two

 (e-readings list, listening list).

-- Demonstrate an understanding of the cultural, social and technological changes, in the Medieval, Renaissance, and Baroque periods.
+- Demonstrate an understanding of the cultural, social and technological changes, in the Classical and Romantic periods.

 - Critically analyse musical works from relevant musical composers, identifying stylistic attributes that discern works of certain periods, and contextualise these works within the broader scope of music history